jperez210/Weather-App/README.md

  Type in a city and returns the current weather.

-Built using the OpenWeatherMap API and javascritpt to display the data.
+Built using the OpenWeatherMap API and javascript to display the data.